readthedocs/readthedocs.org/docs/dev/design/file-tree-diff.rst

   This will be done at the end of the build.
 - Generate the hash based on the main content of the file, not the whole file.
+- MD5 will be the hashing algorithm used.
 - Only expose the files that were added, removed, or modified (HTML files only).
   The number of lines that changed wont be exposed.
 - Don't store the results in the DB,